Gender Parity in Evangelical Organizations Research Proposal

 Dr. Mary Stewart Van Leeuwen, Psychology/Gender Studies, Eastern University

 Private colleges and universities also experience a lack of gender parity.
-Women make up twenty-six percent of all college presidents, ranging from twenty-two percent at doctoral institutions to twenty-nine percent at associate degree granting institutions.
+Women make up twenty-six percent of all college presidents, ranging from twenty-two percent at doctoral institutions to twenty-nine percent at associate degree-granting institutions.
 Women make up twenty-eight percent of board members at public colleges and universities, and thirty percent of private institutions (Benchmarking Women’s Leadership).

-We argue that even as women are underrepresented in leadership positions in the church, churches alone are not the only or central religious actors.
+In this study, we argue that even as women are underrepresented in leadership positions in the church, churches alone are not the only or central religious actors.
 Religious organizations, especially evangelical Christian organizations—the focus of this study—are numerous and active in everything from providing social services to leadership development to education.